-At March 31, 2022, we had cash of \$0.46 million and working capital of \$0.62 million. (after adding back approximately \$18,000 in franchise tax payable as that liability, which is included in accrued expenses in the accompanying condensed balance sheet, is allowed to be settled using earnings from the trust account).
+At June 30, 2022, we had cash of \$281,258 and working capital of \$651,657. (after adding back approximately \$100,000 in franchise tax payable as that liability, which is included in accrued expenses in the accompanying condensed balance sheet, is allowed to be settled using earnings from the trust account and \$143,618 of franchises taxes paid out of operating cash account not yet reimbursed from the Trust account).

-The Company's liquidity needs up to March 31, 2022 were satisfied through the proceeds of \$25,000 from the sale of the founder shares (Note 5), a loan of \$46,975 under an unsecured and noninterest bearing promissory note - related party (Note 5), and from the net proceeds from the consummation of the Initial Public Offering and the Private Placement held outside of the trust account.
+The Company's liquidity needs up to June 30, 2022 were satisfied through the proceeds of \$25,000 from the sale of the founder shares (Note 5), a loan of \$46,975 under an unsecured and noninterest bearing promissory note - related party (Note 5), and from the net proceeds from the consummation of the Initial Public Offering and the Private Placement held outside of the trust account.

 If the Business Combination is not consummated, the Company will need to raise additional capital through loans or additional investments from its Sponsor, stockholders, officers, directors, or third parties.
 The Company's officers, directors and Sponsor may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
 Accordingly, the Company may not be able to obtain additional financing.
 If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
-The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern through one year from the date of these financial statements if a Business Combination is not consummated.
-These financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should the Company be unable to continue as a going concern.
+In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until June 11, 2023 to consummate a Business Combination.
+It is uncertain that the Company will be able to consummate a Business Combination by this time.
+If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
+Management has determined that the liquidity condition and mandatory liquidation, should a Business Combination not occur, and potential subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after June 11, 2023.